 In a tech-first business world, competition is tricky.

-In fact, while in the short-term competition seems linear, in the long-term markets that seem unrelated tend to cross each other, and a few industries end up consolidating into one, which eats up the previous industries.
+In fact, while in the short-term, competition seems linear, in the long-term, unrelated markets tend to cross each other, and a few industries end up consolidating into one, which eats up the previous industries.

-A business engineer’s main mode is dynamic, second-order effects thinking
+A business engineer’s primary mode is dynamic, second-order effects thinking

-A business engineer knows that in a complex system, there is often no direct cause-relationship dynamic, but things get more subtle.
+A business engineer knows that there is often no direct cause-relationship dynamic in a complex system, but things get more subtle.

 In short, when you do something, that action might cascade at various levels of the business, thus creating complex dynamics.